 Show season in event sales goes from zero to one-hundred pretty quickly so it wouldn’t suit someone who bursts a blood vessel every time things get busy – event sales teams are notorious for the ‘everyone-mucks-in-and-helps-each-other’ vibe so you’ll be nestled in a team with true camaraderie and work well with organised chaos!

-You’ll likely find that each event organiser you speak to is absolutely team focussed.
-They’re always looking forward to seeing each other on a Monday morning and when you walk into the office, there’s a really special feeling and a buzz in the air.
-They rely on each other to be successful so everyone pulls together to keep each other motivated and energised!
+You’ll likely find that each event organiser you speak to is absolutely team focused.
+They’re always looking forward to seeing each other on a Monday morning and when you walk into the office, there’s a special feeling and a buzz in the air.
+They rely on each other to be successful, so everyone pulls together to keep each other motivated and energised!
 (They’re also the best craic in the pub after work on a Friday!)

 Event sales jobs will give you the opportunity to work with different companies, different industries and different people on a variety of different and often unusual products.
 You’ll gain great insight into what companies do, how they market their brands and how they grow product lines.
 Your role will teach you how to react to different market conditions and how to keep your finger on the pulse of your sector.
 Most importantly, the events industry will give you a career, prospects and an education in business.

-What Are The Worst Parts About Event Sales Jobs?
+What are The Worst Parts About working in Events?

 It’s no secret that some of the events industry’s brightest minds first cut their teeth in event sales jobs.
 Some of the CEOs, vice presidents and managing directors of the industry’s biggest event organisers have grown up in event sales jobs and now spend their days developing people and coaching them through jobs they love whilst helping them to discover a brighter future for themselves, carve new careers and create a more fulfilling livelihood for themselves.

 If you’d like to discuss event sales jobs further, call our expert, Naomi Lane, on 0207359 8244 or email her – [email protected]